Gregory Forstrom (left) and his father, Howard, have an especially close relationship.

 “I watched it all and was super proud of him,” said Howard.
 “NJIT is a challenging college and he graduated with all A’s and one B-plus (in a graduate-level course).
 Though I was at the hospital physically, I felt like I was there with him, which was critical to my physical and mental health.
 The nurses realized that parents have a universal urge to see their child graduate. ”

 The nurses even went one better.
-They decorated a hospital lounge for a make-shift graduation party for Gregory, replete with congratulatary banners and red and black balloons -- NJIT’s colors.
+They decorated a hospital lounge for a make-shift graduation party for Gregory, replete with congratulatary banners and red and white balloons -- NJIT’s colors.
 And after the NJIT graduation ceremony ended Tuesday, Gregory, along with his grandparents and his mother Ellen, drove to the medical center to see Howard.